dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

       use `net6.0` or multi-target for `net6.0-ios` and `net6.0-maccatalyst`

-We want the same rules for `net6.0-ios` except that using `xamarin.ios` should not generate a warning.
+We want the same rules for `net6.0-ios` except that using `xamarin.ios` should not generate a warning. `net6.0-android` will behave in the same way as `net6.0-ios`, except that the Xamarin.Android TFM is `monoandroid` (1.0 - 12.0).

 This reasoning results in these precedence rules:

 **net6.0-ios**